sodadata/docs/soda/setup-guide.md

 Soda hosts agents in a secure environment in Amazon AWS.
 As a SOC 2 Type 2 certified business, Soda responsibly manages Soda-hosted agents to ensure that they remain private, secure, and independent of all other hosted agents.
 See [Data security and privacy]({% link soda/data-privacy.md %}#using-a-soda-hosted-agent) for details.

 Requirements:
-* Login credentials for your data source (BigQuery, Databricks SQL, MS SQL Server, MySQL, PostgreSQL, Redshift, or Snowflake)
+* Login credentials for your data source (BigQuery, Databricks SQL, MS SQL Server, MySQL, PostgreSQL, Redshift, or Snowflake); Soda securely stores passwords as <a href="https://kubernetes.io/docs/concepts/configuration/secret/" target="_blank">Kubernetes secrets</a>

 ![with-managed-agent](/assets/images/with-managed-agent.png){:height="60px" width="600px"}